Skip to main content

 A majority of our incoming graduate students are awarded some form of Graduate Assistantship or stipend in return for valuable educational experience as a teaching or research assistant.
 Other financial support, including tuition remissions, is available on a competitive basis.
 Students who are admitted may apply for a variety of scholarships and awards (see the Graduate School website for more information).

-Most of our students (@75%) go on to doctoral programs in clinical psychology or related field, while others get licensed (in NC).
-In recent years, 100% of our graduates have either been admitted to PhD/PsyD programs or had a job offer upon completion of our program.
-Getting in to a PhD program in clinical psychology is tremendously competitive, but we believe our curriculum and focus on research experiences will prepare students for the next level of training.
-Licensure in NC (LPA) is also an option.
+Most of our students (@75%) go on to doctoral programs in clinical psychology or related field, while others get licensed (in NC) as Licensed Psychological Associates and fo directly into working in the field after graduation.
+Getting into a PhD program in clinical psychology is tremendously competitive, but we believe our curriculum and focus on research experiences will prepare students for the next level of training.
+The MA program also satisfies all prerequisites for WCU's PsyD program for students wishing to persue that option.

 Request more info!